Images shown are of mature plants

 - Full Sun

 - Growth Rate:

 - Botanical Name:

 Classic Shade Grows Up to 8 Feet Per Year

 It's one of the fastest-growing and most attractive shade trees you can find.
-Superior Hybrid Poplar Trees quickly become established and can add thousands to a home's value.
+Superior Hybrid Poplar Trees quickly become established and can add thousands of dollars to a home's value.
 Plus, Hybrid Poplars have a pleasing oval shape that complements any property.

 Simply plant these Poplars wherever you need fast shade or privacy.
 They've been known to grow up to 8 feet in a single year.
 So, you can strategically plant them to block the direct sunlight, dramatically lowering your air conditioning costs.
 In the winter, they drop their dense green foliage, letting sunlight through when it's needed most.